APWS25/AccelMoE/README.md

 # AccelMoE: Accelerated Mixture-of-Expert model
 AccelMoE is a project that optimizes a CPU-based mixture-of-experts architecture into GPU-based accelerated code.
 The project utilizes CUDA kernel programming to effectively execute computations on the GPU.
+The project was awarded **3rd Place** at the Accelerator Programming School competition.

 > [!NOTE]
 > This work is a project conducted as part of the Accelerator Programming School at Seoul National University.